-Referral codes and referral links make it easy for customers to refer their friends—and for your brand to track referrals.
-Customers can send their unique codes and links via email, social media, text, and other methods.
-Then, you can easily trace successful referrals back to the person who shared.
-So, tell your customers if your referral program uses these tools and how they will be assigned
+Referral codes and referral links make it easy for customers to refer their friends, and for your brand to track referrals.
+Customers can send their unique codes and links via email or other messaging., while your business can easily trace referrals back to the customer.
+Include how your customers will receive and send out their referral code or link.

 Here’s an example answer from the Roberts Space Industries referral program, which uses both links and codes to make referring simple.